Cerebellum-Network/docs.cere.network/edp/overview.md

 Through this program, the Cere Network team engages with developers on-line and IRL at events, collaborating within the community and ecosystem at large to build the future of decentralized data storage solutions as laid out in the Cere Network Vision 2.0 whitepaper (LINK MISSING).

 We work with the community to help us test our code, build client SDKs, identify bugs and security vulnerabilities, and build new tools and integrations with other blockchain projects and initiatives.

+We are looking for ecosystem partners to collaborate on funded and incentivized projects with the Cere Community.
+[Write us](mailto:chris.ward@cere.network) if it sounds like you!

 ## Where can you find us?
 Join the one and only Official EDP Developer Community on